1st Grade Artwork

 In first grade students will be reviewing concepts and terms learned last year in kindergarten.
 We will taking a more in-depth look at Line Types, Color Families, Shapes, Forms, Texture and Subject Matters.
 This year first graders will be using paint, oil pastel, colored pencils, paper mache, weaving, and even shaving cream and glue.
 First grade is an important year because it is an opportunity to review concepts and terms, as well as a chance to use them in a more mature method to create beautiful artwork.

-Rubric (how it will be graded)
+Project Rubric (How it is graded)

 At Home Discussion